 Before beginning the application process, review the pre-application requirements for this program.

 A completed bachelor's or graduate degree from an institution that is accredited by one of the regional accrediting organizations (e.g. Higher Learning Commission).

 The baccalaureate nursing program (i.e., initial major or upper division, post-baccalaureate second major) or comparable master’s-level program in which the nursing degree is awarded must be accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).

 Grade point average

 A cumulative grade point average (GPA) of 3.0 (B) or higher on a 4.0 scale, and a grade of not less than 'B-' in every nursing course.
-Applicants who do not meet the requirements will have the opportunity to provide an explanatory statement as part of the personal statement in the NursingCAS application.
+Applicants who do not meet these requirements should provide an explanatory statement as part of the personal statement with rationale for an exception to the requirement.

 A current unencumbered nursing license.

 All applicants must have a minimum of one year of clinical practice prior to beginning the graduate program.
 Dual-degree applicants for the MAOL and MBA options must have a minimum of two years of professional work experience.